Gadgets, Modules, and Shelves

-Also, a shelf can be located at the middle or a corner of any screen edge.
-The shelf on the default Bodhi installation is located at the top center of the screen, but if you have a wide screen you may prefer it at the left edge, as this may make better use of your desktop real estate.
+Also, a shelf can be located in the middle or in a corner of any screen edge.
+The shelf on the default Bodhi installation is located at the bottom center of the screen, but if you have a widescreen you may prefer it at the left edge, as this may make better use of your desktop real estate.

 To make this and other changes to the location and appearance of the shelf, right-click on it and choose Shelf > Settings from the context menu.
 The Shelf Settings dialog box opens, where you can set Stacking (normally leave this as ‘Below Windows’), Position, Size, etc. Note in particular the Desktop tab at this dialog box: here you can choose to locate your shelf on a specific virtual desktop rather than on all desktops.

 To set which gadgets appear on a shelf, right-click on the shelf, and from the context menu, choose Shelf > Contents.
 The Shelf Contents dialog box opens, where you can add more gadgets to your shelf or remove gadgets from it.

 To rearrange the gadgets, right-click on the shelf and choose Begin Moving Gadgets from the bottom of the context menu.
 You can now drag gadgets to new positions with the mouse.
 When you’ve finished, right-click again and choose Stop Moving Gadgets.